Find Affordable College Courses

 On average, public health graduates from Baylor take out $19,500 in student loans while working on their degree.

-Full Public Health at Baylor University Report
+Read full report on Public Health at Baylor University

 The University of Texas Medical Branch ranked #9 on this year’s Best Public Health Schools in Texas list.
-Located in the town of Galveston, UTMB Galveston is a public school with a small student population.
+Located in the fringe town of Galveston, UTMB Galveston is a public school with a small student population.

-The University of Texas at Arlington landed the #10 spot in the 2023 rankings for the best public health programs.
-Located in the large city of Arlington, UT Arlington is a public college with a very large student population.
+The University of Texas at Arlington ranked #10 on this year’s Best Public Health Schools in Texas list.
+Located in the city of Arlington, UT Arlington is a public school with a very large student population.

 Read full report on Public Health at The University of Texas at Arlington